 The Starter Kit contains one 3.5-ounce jar of powdered binder and one 2-ounce bottle of liquid medium, plus an instruction sheet.
 This kit can be mixed with glass powder to make over 3 pounds of Modeling Glass.

 Additional Modeling Glass refills are available in larger sizes: 4-ounce bottles of Liquid Medium and 7-ounce jars of Powdered Binder.
+These are sold individually, you will need to buy both the medium and the binder to have what you need to make modeling glass or buy the starter package that includes both.

 Attention: The mixing instructions for Modeling Glass were developed for use with Bullseye Glass powders.
 The ratio for mixing Modeling Glass with Spectrum/Uroboros or other powders is slightly different.
 INCREASE BINDER from 2 1/2 level teaspoons (6g) to 1 level tablespoon (7g).
 INCREASE WATER from 1/4 cup plus 2 teaspoons (60g) to 1/4 cup plus 2 1/4 teaspoons (70g).
 That’s it!